-Our 08 day Essential Burma Tour will suit the visitors who travel to Myanmar in the first time, providing an affordable tour of Myanmar's main highlights.
+This 8-day Essential Burma Tour will suit the visitors who travel to Myanmar in the first time, providing an affordable tour of Myanmar's main highlights.
 Our tour starts in the former capital Yangon, with its rich architectural heritage and the shimmering Shwedagon Pagoda, before flying north to Bagan, the plain of temples and stupas.
-Our next stop is Mandalay, a city whose significant charms need to be uncovered.
-Then we fly to Inle Lake with its serene stilted villages and interesting tribal markets.
-Let’s explore the delights of Burma on this busy eight day tour that takes in the many sights of this sovereign state in Southeast Asia.
+Nearby from Bagan is Mandalay, a city whose significant charms need to be uncovered.
+Then fly to Inle Lake, with its serene stilted villages and interesting tribal markets.
+Let’s explore the essences of Myanmar on this leisurely tour that takes in the many sights of this sovereign state in Southeast Asia.

 Your request has been successfully delivered to our team, we will get back to you as soon as possible.

 Mingalabar!
 Welcome to Myanmar!
-Upon arrival at Yangon International Airport, you will be welcomed by our Asia Senses guide, then transferred to your hotel for check in.
+Arrive in YANGON, you will be welcomed by our Asia Senses local guide, then transferred to your hotel for check in.
 Take a short break at your hotel.

-This Yangon sightseeing tour will introduce the main highlights of Yangon, including the revered Chaukhtatgyi Pagoda which is built in 1966 and houses a striking reclining Buddha image that measures an impressive 65 metres long and 16 metres high.
+This Yangon sightseeing tour will introduce you to the main highlights of Yangon, including the revered Chaukhtatgyi Pagoda which was built in 1966, housing a striking reclining Buddha image that measures an impressive 65 metres long and 16 metres high.

 Then, take a stroll through the lively Nyaung U Market for a great photo opportunity and offers a colourful display of fruit, vegetables, flowers, fish and textiles.
 Morning time is the best time to visit market, you would see it at its liveliest and ways of life of local people.

-Pay a visit Nat Hlaung Kyaung Temple and Bu Paya Pagoda.
-As the day comes to an end, embark on a motorized cruise along Irrawaddy River, to enjoy magnificent views of the temples and riverside villages as the sun begins to set.
+Return to Bagan then spend time at the hotel to avoid the midday heat.
+As the day comes to an end, embark on a sunset motorized cruise along Irrawaddy River, to enjoy magnificent views of the temples and riverside villages as the sun begins to set.

-Upon arrival Mandalay, we will drive to Amarapura to visit Mahagandayon Monastery, home to some 800 monks and one of the major destinations of Mandalay tour.
+Upon arrival, drive to Amarapura to visit Mahagandayon Monastery, home to some 800 monks and one of the major destinations of Mandalay tour.
 You can watch the whole monastery with monks eating silently.

 Afterward, we will take a stroll over a historic U Bein Bridge.
 This beautiful 1.2 kilometre-long structure built from teak planks.
 It was built in 1851 and cross over the Taungthaman Lake.
 Then we head to your hotel for check in and take a short break.
 Enjoy a lunch at a local restaurant.